-Now available: 2013 Recreational Trails Program Annual Report
+Now available online: 2013 Recreational Trails Program Annual Report

 ● The Recreational Trails Program (RTP) was created by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), reauthorized in 1998 as part of the Transportation Equity Act for the 21st Century (TEA-21) and reauthorized again in 2005 through the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
 The RTP is included in the Moving Ahead for Progress in the 21st Century Act (MAP-21), the transportation-reauthorization bill signed by the President on July 6, 2012.

 ● RTP applies the “user-pay/user-benefit” philosophy of the Highway Trust Fund, returning federal tax on fuel used for nonhighway recreation to the states for trail projects.
 Program implementation is consistent in practice with other expenditures from the Highway Trust Fund.
 Although the gas tax supporting the Fund is paid primarily by gas-using vehicles, resources are shared with other users of recreational trails to develop a balanced system.